melihco/ChainOfResponsibilityPattern/README.md

-# Chain Of Responsibility Pattern
+# The code sample using Chain Of Responsibility Pattern

-## The code sample using this pattern

 Here the code sample using this pattern, that you can find in *Program.cs*: